mspnp/aks-baseline/03-microsoft-entra-id.md

 ## Kubernetes RBAC backing store

 AKS supports backing Kubernetes with Microsoft Entra ID in two different modalities.
 One is direct association between Microsoft Entra ID and Kubernetes `ClusterRoleBindings`/`RoleBindings` in the cluster.
 This is possible no matter if the Microsoft Entra ID tenant you wish to use to back your Kubernetes RBAC is the same or different than the Tenant backing your Azure resources.
 If however the tenant that is backing your Azure resources (Azure RBAC source) is the same tenant you plan on using to back your Kubernetes RBAC, then instead you can add a layer of indirection between Microsoft Entra ID and your cluster by using Azure RBAC instead of direct cluster `RoleBinding` manipulation.
 When performing this walk-through, you may have had no choice but to associate the cluster with another tenant (due to the elevated permissions necessary in Microsoft Entra ID to manage groups and users); but when you take this to production be sure you're using Azure RBAC as your Kubernetes RBAC backing store if the tenants are the same.
-Both cases still leverage integrated authentication between Microsoft Entra ID and AKS, Azure RBAC simply elevates this control to Azure RBAC instead of direct yaml-based management within the cluster which usually will align better with your organization's governance strategy.
+Both cases still use integrated authentication between Microsoft Entra ID and AKS, Azure RBAC simply elevates this control to Azure RBAC instead of direct yaml-based management within the cluster which usually will align better with your organization's governance strategy.

-### Azure RBAC _[Preferred]_
+### Azure RBAC *[Preferred]*

 If you are using a single tenant for this walk-through, the cluster deployment step later will take care of the necessary role assignments for the groups created above.
 Specifically, in the above steps, you created the Microsoft Entra security group `cluster-ns-a0008-readers-bu0001a000800` that is going to be a namespace reader in namespace `a0008` and the Microsoft Entra security group `cluster-admins-bu0001a000800` is going to contain cluster admins.
 Those group Object IDs will be associated to the 'Azure Kubernetes Service RBAC Reader' and 'Azure Kubernetes Service RBAC Cluster Admin' RBAC role respectively, scoped to their proper level within the cluster.

 Using Azure RBAC as your authorization approach is ultimately preferred as it allows for the unified management and access control across Azure Resources, AKS, and Kubernetes resources.
 At the time of this writing there are four [Azure RBAC roles](https://learn.microsoft.com/azure/aks/manage-azure-rbac#create-role-assignments-for-users-to-access-cluster) that represent typical cluster access patterns.

-### Direct Kubernetes RBAC management _[Alternative]_
+### Direct Kubernetes RBAC management *[Alternative]*

 If you instead wish to not use Azure RBAC as your Kubernetes RBAC authorization mechanism, either due to the intentional use of disparate Microsoft Entra ID tenants or another business justifications, you can then manage these RBAC assignments via direct `ClusterRoleBinding`/`RoleBinding` associations.
 This method is also useful when the four Azure RBAC roles are not granular enough for your desired permission model.

-1. Set up additional Kubernetes RBAC associations. _Optional, fork required._
+1. Set up additional Kubernetes RBAC associations. *Optional, fork required.*

    > :book:  The team knows there will be more than just cluster admins that need group-managed access to the cluster.
-Out of the box, Kubernetes has other roles like _admin_, _edit_, and _view_ which can also be mapped to Microsoft Entra groups for use both at namespace and at the cluster level.
+Out of the box, Kubernetes has other roles like *admin*, *edit*, and *view* which can also be mapped to Microsoft Entra groups for use both at namespace and at the cluster level.
 Likewise custom roles can be created which need to be mapped to Microsoft Entra groups.

    In the [`cluster-rbac.yaml` file](./cluster-manifests/cluster-rbac.yaml) and the various namespaced [`rbac.yaml files`](./cluster-manifests/cluster-baseline-settings/rbac.yaml), you can uncomment what you wish and replace the `<replace-with-a-microsoft-entra-group-object-id...>` placeholders with corresponding new or existing Microsoft Entra groups that map to their purpose for this cluster or namespace. **You do not need to perform this action for this walkthrough**; they are only here for your reference.